siennagreen-1-tech/ForecastedFits4You_/README.md

    pip3 install pillow
 6. Install all required in-built libraries from [Technologies](#technologies)
 7. Run project

+## Usage
+The following steps will guide the use of the application, following the [Setup](#setup) process:
+1. Run the project to launch the GUI window
+2. Select the weather condition by clicking either the 'Summer' or 'Winnter' button.
+3. A randomly selected outfit (consisting of a top and a bottom) will then be displayed in the application frame, ensuring it aligns with the selected weather condition.
+4. Click either button again if you wish to display another randomly generated, weather-appropriate outfit.

+## Potential Project Imporovements
+While the current weather-based outfit generator prototype is functional and effective, its utility and user experience could be enhanced by integrating real-time data and expanding wardrobe logic.
+Additions could include:
+- Implement an external API, such as the OpenWeatherMap API, to dynamically gather and sync the current weather data (e.g., temperature and condition) of the user's geographical location
+- Increase the complexity of the application's filtering logic by introducing a wider range of environmental categories, such as Rain, Snow, Windy, and Extreme Cold/Heat.

 ## Acknowledgements
 Inspired by the 'Cher's Closet' generator in Clueless, this prototype moves beyond simple outfit matching.
 I addressed the real-world challenge of 'decision fatigue' by integrating weather condition suitability, ensuring users are presented with a climate-appropriate, ready-to-wear outfit selection.